 What Precautions Should Commercial Businesses take to keep their Swimming Pool Areas Safe for Public Use during the Covid-19 Pandemic?

-As things slowly transition back to normal there are still precautions that need to be taken to prevent further outbreak.
+As things slowly transition back to normal there are still precautions that need to be taken to prevent further outbreaks.
 Commercial Businesses need to be more attentive to cleanliness and guest safety than ever before if they wish to keep their pool areas open during this troubled time.
 This includes HOAs, Hotels, Clubhouses, Waterparks, Community Pools, Apartments, and any other location that accepts public patrons.
 Provisions, such as limiting guest capacity, encouraging social distancing tactics, disinfecting furniture, and promoting hand hygiene, should be taken to minimize the chance of widespread contamination.

 - Limit Guests – Reducing the number of guests will reduce the possibility of infection.
 The pool area should be reduced to half or under the capacity to allow effective distancing protocol.
 Signs need to be posted of the capacity limit at all entrances and enforced whenever possible.
 If there were to be an outbreak, this would ensure that only a small group of people would be subjected to likely contamination.
 Additionally, this would also allow maintenance staff to clean the area around occupants easier.